mrfzvx12/whatsapp-bot/README.md

 - [x] Jawa
 - [x] Sunda
 - [x] Arab
-- [ ] The language that will come later
+- [?]
+Languages ​​that will come later

 You can open the language  [In here](https://github.com/mrfzvx12/whatsapp-bot/tree/main/language)
 ***